 CWIX addresses a wide spectrum of technical and procedural interoperability between currently deployed, near-term, future and experimental capabilities.
 Interoperability testing before and during development reduces deployment times and cost, minimizes system failure in NATO missions and allows nations to design interoperability into their systems.
 At the same time, CWIX fosters innovation by identifying and solving interoperability shortfalls, experimenting with alternative approaches, and exploring emerging technologies.
 Altogether, CWIX helps maintain the military advantage of NATO and national troops in an increasingly complex and uncertain global security environment.

-CWIX normally culminates in an annual execution event, mainly at the Joint Force Training Centre (JFTC) in Bydgoszcz, Poland.
-Due to the COVID-19 pandemic however, CWIX 2020 will be a fully distributed event that takes place at national locations across the classified Combined Federated Battle-Lab (CFBL) Network and purpose-built unclassified networks.
-To this end, CWIX 2020 will – even in times of crisis – provide NATO, member and partner nations and other organizations with a controlled environment to test, identify and fix their interoperability issues to continuously improve NATO interoperability and resilience in future crisis.
+CWIX culminates in an annual execution event, primarily at the Joint Force Training Centre (JFTC) in Bydgoszcz, Poland but with participants also testing from national locations across the classified Combined Federated Battle-Lab (CFBL) Network and purpose-built unclassified networks.
+CWIX provides NATO, member and partner nations and other organizations with a controlled environment to test, identify and fix their interoperability issues to continuously improve NATO interoperability and resilience in future crisis.

 For further information about CWIX, please contact the CWIX Management Team: email@example.com